fenago/datascience-ml-next-level/Lab 13 - Predicting Numeric Outcomes with Linear Regression/Lab_13.md

 Lab 13.
 Predicting Numeric Outcomes with Linear Regression
 -------------------------------------------------------------

-graph\_from\_dot\_data() function on the Linear regression is used to predict a continuous numeric value from a set of input features.
-This machine learning algorithm is fundamental to statisticians when it comes to predicting numeric outcomes.
-Although advanced algorithms such as neural networks and deep learning have taken the place of linear regression in modern times, the algorithm is still key when it comes to providing you with the foundations for neural networks and deep learning.

-The key benefit of building machine learning models with the linear regression algorithm, as opposed to neural networks and deep learning, is that it is highly interpretable.
-Interpretability helps you, as the machine learning practitioner, to understand how the different input variables behave when it comes to predicting output.

-The linear regression algorithm is applied in the financial industry (in order to predict stock prices) and in the real estate industry (in order to predict housing prices).
-In fact, the linear regression algorithm can be applied in any field where there is a need to predict a numeric value, given a set of input features.

 In this lab, you will learn about the following topics:
 -   The inner mechanics of the linear regression algorithm
 -   Building and evaluating your first linear regression algorithm,